ruby-grape/grape/README.md

 Please use `Route#xyz` instead.

+Note that difference of `Route#options` and `Route#settings`.

+The `options` can be referred from your route, it should be set by specifing key and value on verb methods such as `get`, `post` and `put`.
+The `settings` can also be referred from your route, but it should be set by specifing key and value on `route_setting`.

 ## Current Route and Endpoint

 It's possible to retrieve the information about the current route from within an API call with `route`.